cedar-policy/rfcs/text/0063-doc-comments.md

 ### Improperly placed comments

-Comments starting with the `///` that are not in a legal positions for doc comments are an error.
+Comments starting with the `///` that are not in a legal position for doc comments are an error.
 The definition of comments is accordingly updated to

 ```